f-roof/.github/profile/README.md

 - Prices are for a roof of (approx.) 6.5m length and 7 meters depth.

-- Prices do not include manufacturing (which I did it by myself) and tools (which I have).
+- Prices do not include manufacturing (which I did it by myself) and tools (which I already have).

 - Prices are specific to my region (Cugir, Romania).
 I have not searched for better prices from distant stores.
 Prices do not include shipping (because I purchased the materials from nearby stores and the shipping was free).